omicshub/DACAL/README.md

 To infer the labels after training, run the following command:

-$ CUDA_VISIBLE_DEVICES=0 py run.py --actions infer_latent --task mammary_epithelialn --exp e0  --init_model sp_latest
+$ CUDA_VISIBLE_DEVICES=0 py run.py --actions infer_latent --task mammary_epithelial --exp e0  --init_model sp_latest

 You can obtain the predicted clustering labels and the ARI, NMI and SC metrics are also calculated in this step.

 # outputs

-You can obtain the predicted clustering labels in the file '/DACAL/result/mammary_epithelialn/e0/default/represent/y.csv'.
+You can obtain the predicted clustering labels in the file '/DACAL/result/mammary_epithelial/e0/default/represent/y.csv'.
 The indicator of Deviation Ratio (DR) can be calculated by running DACAL/metrics_DR.ipynb